 Community Development & Empowerment - working with communities to address socio-economic challenges through sustainable interventions.

-Volunteerism - ethical trips and programmes aimed at supporting development and conservation projects through hands-on experiences and material contribution. (click here for more information)
+Volunteerism - ethical trips and programmes aimed at supporting development and conservation projects through hands-on experiences and material contribution.
+More information can be found in the 'Get Involved' tab.

 tackle wildlife management and socio-economic challenges.